 - 1) The PBX looks for the number in the System Speed Dialing Table.
 (The CO Line Access number, "9", is disregarded.)
-The number is found in location 000. - 2) If CLI distribution is enabled in the current time mode for the DID number or for the CO line carrying the call (for DIL distribution), the call is routed to its CLI destination, extension 200.
+The number is found in location 000. - 2) If CLI distribution is enabled in the current time mode for the CO line carrying the call (for DIL distribution), the call is routed to its CLI destination, extension 200.